Portavion/brainz/1-projects/Reels February/Reels February 2025.md

 This master is all about that modern RnB vibe - punchy drums. airy vocal.
 Starting from an incredible mix from grammy nominated engineer Kevin McCloskey I kept the punch of the drums without introducing additional distortion that might interfere with the airy vocal.
 I also widened the strings for a truly immersive listening experience.
 Check out the final track...
 ## Tyler Loyal - Ferrari
 Modern, crisp, airy RnB vocals done right.
-With this master I wanted to enhance those beautiful vocals from Tyler without making

-Shoutout to Kevin McCloskey for the great mix.
+With this master I wanted to enhance those crystal clear vocals from Tyler using a combination of saturation and EQing to enhance the air and sparkle without introducing harshness for that creamy vocal sound.
+Shoutout to Kevin McCloskey for the dope mix.

 ## Mokey - Petty Theft

 ## Soul Baby Dali -